dk4software/bc-stencil-theme/README.md

   - Use the source code of a **custom theme**:
     - Go to Storefront > My Themes
     - Click on the thumbnail for the theme which you wish to customize.
 This will take you to the theme page.
-    - Click the "Theme Options" drop down.
+    - Click on the appropriate button to download the theme:
+      - Advanced > "Download Current Theme"
+      - Advanced > "Download Original Theme"
-    - Select "Download your latest customizations".
+      - "Theme Options" > "Download your latest customizations",
+      - etc.
+    - Select .
 This will download a zip of the theme in it's current state.
     - Extract that zip to the `src/` folder.

 - Run `bin/init` for initial setup of the environment.
 It will bring up the containers and also prompt for initializing the stencil API tokens (which link your theme to the Bigcommerce store)